List of Halo characters: Librarian

 The Librarian (voiced by Lori Tritel) is a highly ranked Forerunner who is married to the Didact.
 The Librarian spares humanity from extinction after their war with the Forerunners.
 She convinces the Forerunner council to use the Halos as preserves for fauna in addition to weapons and manipulates the humans Chakas and Riser as well as the young Forerunner Bornstellar into rescuing her husband from his Cryptum on Earth.
 She ultimately incapacitates and imprisons the Ur-Didact to stop his plans.
 While she is presumed to have died when the Halo Array was fired, she uploaded various copies of her personality to aid humanity in assuming the Forerunner's Mantle of Responsibility.
+During her time studying and guiding humanity, the Librarian implanted various geas in them.
+Geas refers to a genetic command imposed on an organism or species.
+Under the influence of a geas, an organism could be given a set of subconscious orders that would either be specific to that organism, or passed on to their children, in some cases lasting several generations.
+On a broad scale, the Librarian's geas gave humanity the ability to use Forerunner technology as well as serving as a subconscious guide to their evolution.

 In Halo 4, the Master Chief encounters one such copy on Requiem where the Librarian explains some of the history of the Didact, the war between the humans and the Forerunners as well as the Composer.
 The Librarian reveals that the Master Chief is "the culmination of a thousand lifetimes of planning," the Librarian having guided humanity through their genetic code to reach the eventuality that became the Master Chief.
 However, the Librarian is unable to explain what she was planning for before they are interrupted by the Didact.
 At the Librarian's urging, the Master Chief permits her to accelerate his evolution in order to grant the Master Chief an immunity to the Composer, allowing the Master Chief to survive the Didact's later firing of the weapon.
 In Spartan Ops, taking place six months later, both the UNSC and Jul 'Mdama's Covenant splinter faction search Requiem for this copy of the Librarian.
 Dr. Catherine Halsey manages to access a shrine containing the Librarian who provides Halsey with the Janus Key and directs her to find the Absolute Record.
 The Librarian helps Fireteam Crimson track Halsey's signal in an effort to rescue Halsey from 'Mdama and Crimson helps the Librarian transmit herself to the Absolute Record.
 She later appears there in Halo: Escalation.